ibm-cloud-architecture/ibm-cloud-stencils/drawio/drawio.md

 # Implementation

+1. Start draw.io with IBM Stencils enabled:  https://draw.io/?libs=ibm
-1. Refer to VPCgroups.xml and VPCarrows.xml on this github temporarily.
+2. Refer to VPCgroups.xml and VPCarrows.xml on this github.
-2. Path of group tags at beginning of styles will change but current path will continue to be valid also.
+3. Path of group tags at beginning of styles will change but current path will continue to be valid also.
-3. Some group tags in VPC Groups won't initially match the example above.
+4. Some group tags in VPC Groups won't initially match the example above.

 # Upgrading